2018 Recap and 2019 roadmap

 Then recently, I launched Marketers.Chat as a private Slack workspace.
 It’s meant for anyone who does marketing, whether you work for a startup or you’re a developer and have to market your new product you just launched on Product Hunt.
 I created the workspace because most of the “marketers” I meet are all the used car salesman types.
 They follow thousands of people on Twitter and use growth hacking in unethical ways.
 It’s grown slowly but with the right people.
 I hope to grow it more of the year and keep the same level of marketers on the Slack.

-I have grown leaps and bounds through the year, learning more about SEO, PPC, and marketing then I would anywhere else.
+I have grown leaps and bounds through the year, learning more about SEO, PPC, and marketing than I would anywhere else.
 I have connected with some talented players within the San Antonio market.
-These connections have helped with IronMic and getting more traction within the podcasting community.
+These connections have helped with IronMic and get more traction within the podcasting community.

 The biggest opportunity of the year was going to San Fransisco and learning from Google directly about Google AdWords.
 The trip helped me understand Google AdWords more, and discover all the new features that Google rolled out with the Google Ads update.